DecisiveAI/staging-mdai-docs-v2/content/solutions/_index.md

 +++
-title = 'Mydecisive Solutions' weight = 30
+title = 'Reference Solutions'
+weight = 7
 +++

-This is the value.
+## Reference solutions

+[TODO] Some blurb about solutions how, when, why to use

+### Dynamic Data filtration

+[TODO] Some blurb about dynamic data filtration why use it example